 Touching the tile brings up a map showing the locations of the planetariums.
-Touching the information button on the location tag takes you to each planetarium's entry in the World Planetarium database (iCandi Apps is not responsible for the content on any third party sites).
+Touching the information button on the location tag takes you to each planetarium's entry in the World Planetarium database.
 Return to the Menu by touching the Done button.